Daihatsu Mira e:S: First generation (LA300; 2011)

 The first-generation Mira e:S was released on 20 September 2011.
 At the time of its introduction, it won the Good Design Award on 3 October 2011.
 The Toyota Pixis Epoch OEM rebadging went on sale in May 2012.
+Then in December of the same year, the Subaru Pleo Plus was launched.

 Both the Mira e:S, Pixis Epoch and Pleo Plus received a facelift on 19 August 2013.
 The engine of the original version produces 52 PS at 6,800 rpm; this dropped to 49 PS at the same engine speed when the engine was revised for better fuel economy in July 2014.
 The new engine runs on the Atkinson cycle and has an even higher compression ratio of 12.2 to 1, vis-à-vis the earlier 11.3 to 1.